noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ### haproxy

-- stats socket: enables the runtime api
+- stats socket: enables the runtime api, accepts same values as `bind`
   - use to dynamically disable servers and health checks, change the load balancing weights of servers, and pull other useful levers
   - All parameters supported by "bind" lines are supported, for instance to
 - group: run as this pre-existing group after initalizing as root